iwsllc/iwsio-forms/forms/README.md

 hook props | Definition
 --- | ---
+`checkFieldError` | helper function to check error state in combination with `reportValidation`; returns true when fieldError exists and reportValidation is `true`
 `fieldErrors` | current field errors; `Record<string,string>` where keys match input names.
+`handleChange` | `ChangeEventHandler<*>` used to control the input.
+`onChange` | alias to `handleChange` `reportValidation` | boolean field that indicates if errors should be shown.
+Sets to true when using `FieldManager` after first form submit.
+`reset` | resets the fields back to `defaultValues` or `initValues` and resets fieldError state.
+`setField` | manually set a single field's value by name.
+`setFieldError` | Sets a single field error.
+Useful when needing to set errors outside of browser validation.
 `setFieldErrors` | Sets ALL field errors.
 This is useful when you want to set more than one error at once.
 Like for example handling an HTTP 400 response with specific input errors.
-`setFieldError` | Sets a single field error.
-Useful when needing to set errors outside of browser validation.
-`handleChange` | `ChangeEventHandler<*>` used to control the input.
-`onChange` | alias to `handleChange`
-`reset` | resets the fields back to `defaultValues` or `initValues` and resets fieldError state.
-`setField` | manually set a single field's value by name.
+`setReportValidation` | sets reportValidation toggle for manual implementation.

 ```jsx
 const Sample = () => {